skip to content

 Overpronation, or flat feet, causes the runner's ankle to roll excessively inward, necessitating the use of stability running shoes.
 They are made to help runners maintain a neutral foot position by providing more support in the midsole or arch area.

-While this medial post technology (support for the midsole) used to provide this support can prevent overpronation, these shoes tend to be bulkier than neutral footwear.
+While this medial post technology (support for the midsole) used to provide this support can prevent overpronation, a stability shoe tend to be bulkier than neutral footwear.

 PROS and CONS of Stability Running Shoes